Loadable Modules - Extending the mesibo Platform

 mesibo_log

-mesibo_int_t mesibo_log(mesibo_module_t *mod, mesibo_uint_t level, const char *format,
+mesibo_int_t mesibo_log(mesibo_module_t *mod, mesibo_uint_t level, const char *format, ...);

 Parameters:

-1. mod, Pointer to mesibo module structure
+1. mod — pointer to the module structure

-Returns: Integer : 0 on success , -1 on failure
+Returns: 0 on success, -1 on failure

-mesibo_log(mod, 0, "%s\n", "Hello, from Mesibo Module!");
+mesibo_log(mod, 0, "%s\n", "Hello from mesibo Module!");

 mesibo_vlog